 Are you looking for ways to jazz up your grilling?
 Why not add a vibrant and sweet slice of pineapple to the mix.
-Learn how to select, prepare, and grill your pineapple on an open flame.
+Here’s how to pick a perfectly ripe pineapple and grill it to perfection.

-Many people steer clear from buying a pineapple whole, due to the tough-looking exterior of the fruit, but selecting and prepping pineapple isn’t as difficult as it might appear.
+Many people steer clear of buying a pineapple whole, due to the tough-looking exterior of the fruit.
+It seems overly difficult to pick a ripe one and even more daunting to get all that delicious fruit out of it.
+But selecting and prepping pineapple isn’t as difficult as it might appear!

 Pineapple can be prepped using a few different methods, depending on what tools you have.
 While a sharp chef knife does the trick, you can skip a few extra steps by using a handy pineapple corer.
 Here’s how to use both.